Fowler A Great Place To Grow

 Note: This is a work in progress.
 Please contact Fowler Town Clerk, 114 E. Cranston, (719) 263-4461, or email [email protected] with additions to the record database.

-Fowler Siren tests at noon on Mondays lasting about 10 seconds.
+Fowler siren tests are at noon on Mondays, lasting about 10 seconds.

 Fire = Steady Blast

 Tornado = Ten (10) Seconds On and Four (4) Seconds Off

 The Town of Fowler, Colorado

 Nestled in the Lower Arkansas River Valley, is an inviting and attractive mix of authentic western, late 1800s, and early 1900s architecture with contemporary amenities.
 It is a town of the past, present, and future and is Community Powered!

 Community Powered is an attitude exemplified by the town and its leadership for choosing actions that contribute to a healthy, vital, enjoyable, and sustainable community, whether it is in education, the youth, the library, museum, celebrations, recreation, and community strategic planning.
 The Town of Fowler believes in planning for the future while investing in the present with renewable energy and communication.
 The community is committed to exploring these new technologies.